grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 dataDispatch.Send(messageInBytes);
 ```

 or there would be no reason for `DataDispatch` to exist.
-Note that `DataDispatch` itself does not require too much form its users - it just passes the received byte array further to the `Destination`.
-Also, it rethrows any exception raised by a destination, so its user must be prepared to handle the exception.
-The rest of the story is a responsibility of a particular destination object.
+Note that `DataDispatch` itself does not require too much form its users - it just passes the received byte array further to the `Channel`.
+Also, it rethrows any exception raised by a channel, so its user must be prepared to handle the exception.
+The rest of the story is a responsibility of a particular channel object.

-The second protocol is between `DataDispatch` and `Destination`.
-Here, `DataDispatch` is required to invoke the methods of a `Destination` in the correct order:
+The second protocol is between `DataDispatch` and `Channel`.
+Here, `DataDispatch` is required to invoke the methods of a `Channel` in the correct order:

-1. Open the destination,
+1. Open the channel,
 1. Send the data,
-1. Close the destination.
+1. Close the channel.

-Whatever actual implementation of `Destination` interface is passed to `DataDispatch`, it will operate on the assumption that this indeed is the order in which the methods will be called.
-Also, `DataDispatch`is required to close the destination in case of error while sending data (hence the `finally` block wrapping the `Close()` method invocation).
+Whatever actual implementation of `Channel` interface is passed to `DataDispatch`, it will operate on the assumption that this indeed is the order in which the methods will be called.
+Also, `DataDispatch`is required to close the channel in case of error while sending data (hence the `finally` block wrapping the `Close()` method invocation).

 Summing it up, there are two "conversations" a `DataDispatch` object is involved in when fulfilling its responsibilities - one with its user and one with a dependency passed by its creator.
 We cannot specify these two conversations separately as the outcome of each of these two conversations depends on the other.
 Thus, we have to specify the `DataDispatch` class, as it is involved in both of these conversations at the same time.